GoogleCloudPlatform/cloudml-dist-mnist-example/README.md

-# Cloud ML and GCE compatible TensorFlow distributed training example
+# Cloud MLE and GCE compatible TensorFlow distributed training example

 Disclaimer: This is not an official Google product.